 Florida roofing contractors are in the midst of an insurance crisis as premiums skyrocket for residents and insurance companies leave the state.
 A number of new laws have been introduced that place more restrictions on how roofing contractors do business.
 This includes how they can advertise and file insurance claims as well as the criteria for covered roof replacements.

 Roofing contractors that operate in the state of Florida must understand these new laws to adequately service homeowners and avoid legal trouble.
-Here are the latest changes roofing contractors should be aware of during the Florida insurance crisis.
+Here are the latest changes roofing contractors should be aware of during the Florida insurance crisis:

-Roofing advertising material needs specific messaging
+Why roofing advertising needs specific messaging

 In June 2021, Florida Governor, Ron DeSantis, signed a bill into law that put restrictions on how contractors can advertise and what they can say to a homeowner.
 While a subsequent roofing lawsuit put the restrictions on hold for a bit, a revised version was officially introduced in June of 2022.